 - 13. The University uses three algorithms to calculate final awards.
 Details of how each algorithm is applied is included in the University's regulations for Examinations and Assessment, which are available to all students on the University's website.
-Further information on how the algorithms are applied can be found at Appendix 5. - 14.
+Further information on how the algorithms are applied can be found at Appendix 4. - 14.
 The University operates a borderline zone at each classification boundary.
-An Assessment Board will automatically award the higher classification where a student has met the following criteria:
+An Assessment Board will automatically award the higher classification where a student has met the following criteria: - a grand mean mark of up to 1% below the higher classification boundary, and

-- a grand mean mark of up to 1% below the higher classification boundary, and - 50% or more of the credit that contributes to the award is in the higher classification band. - 15.
+- 50% or more of the credit that contributes to the award is in the higher classification band. - 15.
 The University's regulations permit the consideration of a classification where less than 50% of the credit that contributes to the award is in the higher class.
 In these cases, the Assessment Board has the discretion to reclassify based on the individual student profile for all stages of study contributing to the award. - 16.
 Exceptional circumstances do not provide grounds for reclassification of an award. - 17.
 Students are allowed a first attempt at every assessment followed by a capped resit should they fail to reach the minimum pass mark.
 Assessment Boards have the discretion to offer a second and final capped resit for one or more modules, provided 60 credits have been achieved at the same level.
 Students with approved exceptional circumstances are permitted a first sit or uncapped second sit.
-This is in line with sector norms.
+This is in line with sector norms. - 18.
+Prior to 2012/13 the University applied the borderline zone within 2% of the classification boundary.
+Following an internal review, which was informed by practice elsewhere in the sector, the current regulations were introduced.